Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 3. Select the *Tree node* data type in the *Data type* drop-down list.
    The ![Add](../../Assets/Icons/Plus05.png "[Add]") (Add) button in the *Assigned sets* field is unlocked.
 The *CONFIGURATION* section is displayed.

-4. If desired, enable the *Multi-language* toggle to assign values in multiple languages to the attribute or enable the *Multi-channel* toggle to assign different attribute values in different channels.
+4. Ensure, that the *Multi-language* and *Multi-channel* toggles are disabled.

     > [Info] Be aware that only attributes which are neither multi-language nor multi-channel can be used as defining attributes for variants.
 For detailed information, see [Create a variant set](../../PIM/Integration/07_ManageVariantSets.md#create-a-variant-set).